TheRealDreamTeam/hacker-tools/docs/SPECIFICATION.md

 - **Input/Button Height**: 44px (2.75rem) for consistent touch targets
 - **Color Scheme**: Professional palette with primary color #272727
 - **Background**: White (#ffffff) for page and content backgrounds
+- **Primary Color Usage**: Primary color (#272727) is used as default for:
+  - All links (with hover state darkening by 10%)
+  - Body text color
+  - Shadows (with alpha/opacity for depth - typically 0.1 to 0.15)
+  - Navigation links
+  - Text elements
 - **Hover Animations**: Subtle transform and shadow effects on interactive elements
 - **Focus States**: Clear visual indicators with primary color border and shadow
 - **Typography**: All heading elements (h1-h6) have zero margins for consistent spacing control